andreasmhallberg/readingnotes/Ferguson, 1959. The Arabic Koine.md

 [Reprinted in Structuralist Studies in Arabic Linguistics, 1997:50-68.
 Ed.
 Niloofar, Haeri och Belnap, Kirk.]

-Arabic dialects common origin as early koine.
+Arabic dialects common origin as early koiné.
 Share features that cannot be explained with 'drift'.

 @Arabic
-@dialectology
+@historical-linguistics